mjhea0/mjhea0.github.com/source/_posts/2017-11-16-docker-on-aws-from-containerization-to-orchestration.markdown

 1. Add CI/CD (via [Circle CI](http://mherman.org/blog/2017/09/18/on-demand-test-environments-with-docker-and-aws-ecs) or [AWS Lambda](https://medium.com/@YadavPrakshi/automate-zero-downtime-deployment-with-amazon-ecs-and-lambda-c4e49953273d)) and Postgres via RDS ([example](https://testdriven.io/part-five-ec2-relational-database-service/))
 1. Turn back to the feature wish-list.
 Implement anything not covered.
+1. Did you notice that we didn't add any of the environment variables from the Docker Compose file to the Task Definitions?
+Why does the app still work?
+Update the Task Definitions on your own.

 ### Resources